A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Minilang: A Minimalist Proof Language Mirroring Informal Proofs

+The semantics of Minilang commands are defined as transitions over a state machine (see~\cref{fig:state-machine}).
+An example is illustrated in~\cref{fig:long-example}.
+Specifically, a state is either the special proof completion state or a labelled tree that hierarchically organizes subgoals into contexts,

+where leaves represent unproven subgoals, and internal nodes group sibling subgoals that inherit a common context from decomposing a larger goal (e.g., lines \ref{line:mn}, \ref{line:E}, \ref{line:k}).

-The tree contains three subgoals arranged left to right.
+For example, the resulting tree after executing the line \ref{line:k} of \cref{fig:sqrt2-example} (\minilang{CONSIDER} $\exists k.\;m = 2 * k$) is given in the dashed box of \cref{fig:long-example}.
+This tree contains three subgoals arranged left to right.
 The leftmost subgoal (opened by line \ref{line:k}) requires proving the existence of $k$.
-The middle subgoal, opened by \minilang{HAVE E} at line \ref{line:E}, is the parent of the first subgoal.
-Its context has variable $k$ fixed with condition $m = 2k$, allowing it to use this condition once the first subgoal establishes $k$'s existence.
-Similarly, the rightmost subgoal (False) is the top goal of the entire proof.
-It can utilize the conclusion $(2 \mathrel{\mathrm{dvd}} m)$ from the middle subgoal.
-Each leaf subgoal's context includes all labeled contexts from its ancestors in the tree, so all subgoals can access the previously established lemmas \ref{A1}, \ref{A2}, \ref{B}, \ref{C}, \ref{D}.
+The middle subgoal, opened by \minilang{HAVE E} at line \ref{line:E}, is from the parent of the first subgoal.
+Its context has variable $k$ fixed with condition $m = 2k$, allowing the proof for the middle subgoal to use this condition once the first subgoal establishes $k$'s existence.
+The rightmost subgoal (False) is the top goal of the entire proof.
+It can similarly utilize the conclusion $(2 \mathrel{\mathrm{dvd}} m)$ from the middle subgoal.
+Each leaf subgoal's context includes all labeled contexts from its ancestors in the tree, so all subgoals can access the previously established lemmas A, \ref{B}, \ref{C}, \ref{D}.